 - Make sure the new house has been cleaned of old pet odors.
 Otherwise, your dog’s territorial instincts may be aroused—and he or she may start marking the space.

 - Be sure your dog is in a secure place (maybe at a friend’s home), and not underfoot when the movers arrive.
 People will be in and out of the house, making it all too easy for your dog to escape your new home.
 If your new house has an enclosed area like a fenced yard where the dog will stay, make sure there are no escape routes or hazards.
 You can check this out when touring the property with your home inspector.

 - Try not to leave your dog alone the first few days in your new home.
 Unlike humans, animals don’t understand why you packed up and shipped out.
 Leaving dogs alone in a new environment can cause them anxiety.
 Plan to be home as much as possible when you first move in, and take your dog for frequent walks around the new neighborhood (in fact, try to take some walks near your new home before you even move).

 Know the Rules If You’re Moving Out of State

 If you’re moving to a new state, check its laws on bringing in dogs.
 Some states require you to obtain entry permits, or to undergo inspection at the border, at which time you may be asked to present a health certificate from a veterinarian.
 Dogs traveling to Hawaii must spend time in quarantine.

 Check Out Resources About Moving Your Dog

-Two of the best websites on the subject are
+Two good websites on the subject are:

 And be sure to check out the Nolo book Every Dog’s Legal Guide, by Mary Randolph, which includes a useful chapter on traveling with your dog and lots of other valuable advice for dog owners, including state and local regulations that affect dogs.